wnfs-wg/spec/rationale/namefilter.md

 We've briefly considered zkSNARKs, but initially decided against them due to longer proof times (state 2021).
 In the [private WNFS](/private-wnfs.md) a client may have to generate a proof that they're allowed to write to a private node under a certain key for every directory or file they're modifying.
 Proof times of above 1 second on mobile devices are thus impractical.

 Another reason for deciding against zkSNARKs is a lack of expertise.
-However, given the speed of advancement in zkSNARK techonology recently, the above paragraph may be outdated already!
+However, given the speed of advancement in zkSNARK technology recently, the above paragraph may be outdated already!
 If *you* have expertise in working with zkSNARKs, please contact us!